The OCN Blog

 Nurses describe meaningful recognition

-Today, most formal recognition for nurses is done internally, including through social media posts and the DAISY Awards, said Gentry of Providence.
-She acknowledged, however, the programs don’t always meet the need.
+Today, Gentry of Providence says that most formal recognition for nurses is done internally, including through social media posts and the DAISY Awards.
+She acknowledged, however, that the programs don’t always meet the need.
 Providence is currently undergoing a systematic review of all areas in which the organization measures outcomes to ensure appropriate recognition practices are in place, she said.

 Not surprisingly, different nurses find greater value in different forms of appreciation and recognition.

-April Whetsell, a recent Concordia University – St. Paul nursing program graduate, said meaningful recognition for nurses who have endured during the pandemic should include better pay and bonuses, bringing them closer to parity with traveling nurses, as well as extra paid days off.
+April Whetsell, a recent Concordia University – St. Paul nursing program graduate, said meaningful recognition for nurses who have endured during the pandemic should include better pay and bonuses, bringing them closer to parity with traveling nurses and extra paid days off.

-“Money is nice, but if you have no flexibility, you have no say, you have no acknowledgement of your contribution and your competence.
+“Money is nice, but if you have no flexibility.
+You have no say.
+You have no acknowledgment of your contribution and your competence.
 In the end, it’s just money,” said Barfield.

 Barfield’s most meaningful recognition has come from patients.
-Recently, Barfield, who is also a psychiatric mental health nurse practitioner, received an email from a patient she saw 10 years ago.
+Recently, Barfield, a psychiatric mental health nurse practitioner, received an email from a patient she saw ten years ago.
 Now 25 and with a family, the man thanked her for how she helped him as a teen.

 “It was the nicest thing ever to know that you made a difference,” she said.